In this lesson, we will learn

 To get the area of a trapezoid, we sum the length of the parallel sides and multiply that with half of the height.
 Remember that the height needs to be perpendicular to the parallel sides.

-The following video gives formulas and examples for how to find the area of squares, rectangles, triangles, parallelograms, and trapezoids.
-The video also explains the difference between base and height.
+The following video gives formulas and examples to find the area of squares, rectangles, triangles, parallelograms, and trapezoids.
+It also explains the difference between base and height.

 A regular polygon is a polygon where all the sides are the same length and all the angles are equal.

-The following video shows how to use a formula to find the area of any regular polygon.
+How to use the formula to find the area of any regular polygon?

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.